A $p$-adic Simpson correspondence for singular rigid-analytic varieties

 \section{Introduction}

-Let $C$ be a complete, algebraically closed non-archimedean extension of $\mathbb{Q}_p$, and let $X$ be a rigid space over $C$.
+Let $C$ be a complete, algebraically closed non-archimedean extension of $\mathbb{Q}_p$, and $X$ be a rigid-analytic variety over $C$, namely an adic space locally of topologically of finite type over $\Spa(C,\mathcal{O}_C)$.
+Faltings studied the $p$-adic Simpson correspondence for smooth projective curves in \cite{faltings2005p}, which states that certain "generalized representations" correspond to Higgs bundles.
+Later, Abbes, Gros and Tsuji generalized to higher-dimensional algebraic varieties in \cite{abbes2016p}.
+Finally Heuer generalized to arbitrary smooth proper rigid-analytic varieties over $C$ in \cite{heuer2023p}.
 The goal of this article is to generalize the $p$-adic Simpson correspondence to the case where $X$ is not necessarily smooth.
-The underlying idea goes back to Deligne, who studied Hodge theory using the $h$-topology and hypercovers.
+The underlying idea goes back to Deligne, who studied Hodge theory using the $\eh$-topology and hypercovers.

-\begin{theorem}[{\cref{thm. p-adic simpson for proper rigid space}}] Let $X$ be a proper rigid space over $C$.
-Fix a $1$-truncated smooth proper $h$-hypercover of $X$ with a lift to $B^+_\dR/\xi^2$ and an exponential map $\exp:C\to 1+\mathfrak{m}$.
+\begin{theorem}[{\cref{thm. p-adic simpson for proper rigid-analytic variety}}] Let $X$ be a proper rigid-analytic variety over $C$.
+Fix a $1$-truncated smooth proper $\eh$-hypercover of $X$ with a lift to $B^+_\dR/\xi^2$ and an exponential map $\exp:C\to 1+\mathfrak{m}$.
 Then there exists an equivalence of symmetric monoidal categories:

 \end{theorem}